MadelineMulder/FRESH/README.md

 </p>

 ## Contents of This Repository
-- Index.HTML: Contains HTML code and content for the homepage of FRESH Project website
-- About.HTML: Contains HTML code and content for the about page of FRESH Project website
-- Documentation.HTML Contains HTML code and content for the documentation page of FRESH Project website
-- CSS: contains style sheet for the FRESH project website
+*In alphabetical order (images are not included in the following list)*

-- Application directory: Contains the code for the Flask web application which hosts the routing and hurricane visualization apps
+* **Application Directory:** Contains the code for the Flask web application which hosts the routing and hurricane visualization apps
--  main.py
+    * main.py
+    * j
+* **CSS Directory:** contains style sheet for the FRESH project website
+* **Data Directory:** Contains data related to the FRESH Project including study area boundary files.
-- Routing directory: contains reference material for the routing portion of the project including an early draft of the routing app code and reference code on how to incorporate user input
+* **Routing Directory:** Contains reference material for the routing portion of the project including an early draft of the routing app code and reference code on how to incorporate user input
+* **About.HTML:** Contains HTML code and content for the about page of FRESH Project website
+* **Documentation.HTML:** Contains HTML code and content for the documentation page of FRESH Project website
+* **Index.HTML:** Contains HTML code and content for the homepage of FRESH Project website